-2. Panic because, although you don't like Seuss, there is a demand that needs to be addressed (see above).
-Call library friend that will listen to your whine/rant about Seuss.
+2. Panic because, although you don’t like Seuss, there is a demand that needs to be addressed (see above).
+Call library friend who will listen to your whine/rant about Seuss.

 Accompanying action: roll and suck your teeth because friend will wax excitedly about how and why they loooove them some Seuss.